 Let’s explain this in a very simple way.
 Imagine that to bake a cake, instead of using baking powder; you use bleaching powder.
 Do we need to say more?
 Your MVP also requires such particular ingredients and inputs.
 Using the wrong ingredients and inputs will not only make you have to do it all over again, but even then, it may not be appropriate.

-While your research team can provide extensive and in-depth insights into what the market truly requires and needs, your engineering team will be the one to analyse and decide what tools and resources to use to develop your MVP and application.
+While your research team can provide extensive and in-depth insights into what the market truly requires and needs, your engineering team will be the one to analyze and decide what tools and resources to use to develop your MVP and application.

 It is crucial to use industry standards, proven development frameworks, and cross-platform architecture to develop and create an almost perfect MVP in today’s world.

 Frankly, these are not the only challenges that an entrepreneur freezes while developing an MVP.
-However, these are the most common challenges that every startup and entrepreneur face during the development of an MVP.
-You need to share what are challenges you faced building MVP to ease these matters for everyone.
+However, these are the most common challenges that every startup and entrepreneur faces during the development of an MVP.
+You need to share what challenges you faced building MVP to ease these matters for everyone.
 To be honest, there will be many other problems and challenges unique only to the product that you are proposing to launch.